 In addition to his legal practice, Mr. Campodonico has served as the hiring partner for Gordon & Rees’s Summer Associate Program for the San Francisco office and was a member of the Summer Associate Hiring Committee for eight years.
-He has also been active in the firm’s Community Service Committee and is the Chair of the Diversity Committee and the Pro Bono Committee in the San Francisco office.
+He has also been active in the firm’s Diversity, Community Service, and Pro Bono Committees.

 California State and U.S. District Courts